-Residential inventory consists of assets that are for sale in ordinary course of business and MHC home inventory.
+Residential inventory consists of assets that are for sale in the ordinary course of business and MHC home inventory.

-Year ended December 31, 2023 Year ended December 31, 2022
+Year ended December 31, 2024 Year ended December 31, 2023

-Balance, beginning of period \$4,597 \$212
+Balance, beginning of year \$4,671 \$4,597

-Net change in MHC home inventory 433 (60)
+Net change in MHC home inventory (121) 433

-Transferred to investment property (1,053)

-Transferred from IPUC 3,073

-Capital expenditures 926 5,780
+Capital expenditures 139 926

-Sale of completed inventory (232)
+Sale of completed inventory (270) (232)

-Sale of inventory under construction (4,408)
+Transfer to investment properties (3,955) (1,053)

-Balance, end of period \$4,671 \$4,597
+Balance, end of year \$464 \$4,671

 Residential inventory consists of assets acquired or developed that Killam does not intend to use for rental income purposes and plans to sell in the ordinary course of business.
 Killam expects to earn a return on such assets through a combination of property operating income earned during the holding period and sale proceeds.
-As at December 31, 2023, residential inventory consists of the development of townhouses in Charlottetown, PE, and MHC home inventory intended for resale.
+As at December 31, 2024, residential inventory consists of MHC home inventory intended for resale.

-7. Joint Operations and Investments in Joint Venture
+7. Joint Operations and Investments in Joint Ventures

 Killam has interests in properties and land for future development that are subject to joint control and are joint operations.
 Accordingly, the consolidated statements of financial position and consolidated statements of income and comprehensive income include Killam's rights to and obligations for the related assets, liabilities, revenue and expenses.
-As at December 31, 2023, the fair value of the investment properties subject to joint control was \$375.0 million (December 31, 2022 - \$364.8 million).
+As at December 31, 2024, the fair value of the investment properties subject to joint control was \$396.8 million (December 31, 2023 - \$375.0 million).